“Woman with a Pearl Necklace”

 “Whatever pearl you seek, look for the pearl within the pearl!”

-“I favour pearls on screen and in my private life.”
+“I favor pearls on screen and in my private life.”

 – Grace Kelly